awslabs/LISA/lib/docs/admin/overview.md

   application by changing only the endpoint and headers for the client objects.
 * FedRAMP: The AWS services that LISA leverages are FedRAMP High compliant.
 * Ongoing Releases: We offer on-going release with new functionality.
 LISA’s roadmap is customer driven.

-## Deployment Prerequisites

-### Pre-Deployment Steps

-* Set up and have access to an AWS account with appropriate permissions
-    * All the resource creation that happens as part of CDK deployments expects Administrator or Administrator-like permissions with resource creation and mutation permissions.
-Installation will not succeed if this profile does not have permissions to create and edit arbitrary resources for the system.
-Note: This level of permissions is not required for the runtime of LISA.
-This is only necessary for deployment and subsequent updates.
-* Familiarity with AWS Cloud Development Kit (CDK) and infrastructure-as-code principles
-* Optional: If using the chat UI, Have your Identity Provider (IdP) information and access
-* Optional: Have your VPC information available, if you are using an existing one for your deployment
-* Note: CDK briefly leverages SSM.
-Confirm it is approved for use by your organization before beginning.

-### Software

-* AWS CLI installed and configured
-* Python 3.9 or later
-* Node.js 14 or later
-* Docker installed and running
-* Sufficient disk space for model downloads and conversions